AntoBase/antobase.github.io/Glass_Worm/readme.md

 ## Ultimate Goal

-To provide large deserts with pipelines at extreemly low cost.
+To provide large deserts with pipelines at extremely low cost.
 These pipelines could transport water (possibly seawater) far into the dessert.

 ## How it works
 * It uses sand as base material.